Mortal Kombat Trilogy

-The Sega Saturn port, handled by Point of View is a direct port of the Sony PlayStation version, released a full year later.
+The Sega Saturn port, handled by Point of View is a direct port of the PlayStation version, released a full year later.
 It is said to be slightly inferior as it lacks many of the transparency effects and several voice samples.
 It is still considered to be a better version than its Nintendo 64 counterpart, however, which due to cartridge restraints had to axe several important features.

 Mortal Kombat Trilogy saw many positive reviews though has been criticised for its many glitches and extreme difficulty.

 Release in Germany

 Like the previous games, Mortal Kombat Trilogy was banned.
 Most games in the series were unbanned in 2005 except this one.

 - Main article: Mortal Kombat Trilogy/Magazine articles.

 ROM dump status